sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/Datagrid/README.md

 <Datagrid store={store} views={['table']} />

-store.selections; // returns the IDs of the selected items store.destroy();
+store.selections; // returns the the selected items store.selectionIds; // returns the IDs of the selected items store.destroy();
 ```

 The `Datagrid` also takes control of the store, and handles loading other pages and selecting of items.
-The `selections`
+The
-property can be used to retrieve the IDs of the currently selected items.
+`selectionIds` property can be used to retrieve the IDs of the currently selected items and the `selections` property
+will return the selected items themselves.

 After the store is not used anymore, its `destroy` method should be called, because there are some observations, which
 have to be cancelled.